-Revised April 01, 2021
+Revised July 01, 2015

-INTRODUCTION

-The purpose of the Vessel Traffic Service is to improve vessel transit safety by providing vessel operators with advance information of other reported marine traffic and any additional information, advice and recommendations which may affect vessel traffic safety within the VTS area.

-The goal of the Vessel Traffic Service Los Angeles - Long Beach is to provide seamless navigational information to improve vessel transit safety from 25 NM seaward of PT Fermin to berth or anchorage.
-The United States Coast Guard (USCG) / Marine Exchange, Los Angeles Pilots and Long Beach Pilots each specializing in their own area, have worked together to create a unique partnership.
-VTS LA-LB is a cooperative effort of the State of California, U.S. Coast Guard, Marine Exchange of Southern California, and Ports of Los Angeles and Long Beach, under the authority of California Government Code Section 8670.21, Harbors and Navigation Code Section 445-449.5 and the port tariffs of Los Angeles and Long Beach.
-VTS LA-LB is listed in the Federal Regulations under Title 33CFR Part 161 Vessel Traffic Management as a Vessel Movement and Reporting System (VMRS).
-VTS LA-LB is comprised of three sectors with independent Vessel Traffic Centers (VTCs) for each sector, which are outlined below.
+INTRODUCTION The purpose of the Vessel Traffic Service is to improve vessel transit safety by providing vessel operators with advance information of other reported marine traffic and any additional information, advice and recommendations which may affect vessel traffic safety within the VTS area.
+The goal of the Los Angeles/Long Beach Vessel Traffic Service is to provide seamless navigational information to improve vessel transit safety.
+The Coast Guard/ Marine Exchange, Los Angeles Pilots and Long Beach Pilots each specializing in their own area, have worked together to create a unique system.
+The Vessel Traffic Service is a cooperative effort of the State of California, U.S. Coast Guard, Marine Exchange of Southern California, Ports of Los Angeles and Long Beach, and under the authority of California Government Code Section 8670.21, Harbors and Navigation Code Section 445-449.5 and the port tariffs of Los Angeles and Long Beach.
+The VTS is listed in the Federal Regulations under Title 33CFR Part 161 Vessel Traffic Management.
+San Pedro VTC Vessels outside the federal breakwater to 25 nm from Point Fermin will be provided with vessel traffic information through "San Pedro Vessel Traffic Center".
+San Pedro Traffic VTC is a jointly operated by the Coast Guard and the Marine Exchange.
+The VTC will provide vessel operators with information.
+Los Angeles - Long Beach VTC Vessels inside the federal breakwater within the boundaries of the Los Angeles and Long Beach sectors will be provided with advisory information on other reported marine traffic and any additional information available to the VTC's that may affect vessel traffic safety within their sector.
+This manual is derived from a Memorandum of Agreement (MOA) for Vessel Traffic Management in the Los Angeles-Long Beach Approaches & Harbors and the Los Angeles/Long Beach Harbor Safety Plan.
+It is intended to provide the user with information necessary for participation within the Los Angeles/Long Beach Vessel Traffic Service (from 25nm from PT Fermin to berth or anchorage inside the federal breakwater).
+This manual is not intended to conflict with or modify any existing regulations in any respect, and vessels within the VTS area shall be responsible for their safe navigation in accordance with existing international and local rules (including the Harbor Safety Plan).

-San Pedro VTC

-Vessels outside the federal breakwater to 25 nautical miles (NM) seaward of Point Fermin will be provided with vessel traffic information through "San Pedro Traffic".
-This VTC is jointly operated by the U.S.C.G. and the Marine Exchange.
-This VTC will Monitor, Inform, Recommend and Direct vessels within the San Pedro Sector.

-Los Angeles - Long Beach VTC

-Vessels inside the federal breakwater within the boundaries of the Los Angeles and Long Beach sectors will be provided with advisory information on other reported marine traffic and any additional information available to the VTC's that may affect vessel traffic safety within their respective sector ("Los Angeles Pilots" and "Long Beach Pilots").

-This manual is derived from a Memorandum of Agreement (MOA) for Vessel Traffic Management in the Los Angeles-Long Beach Approaches & Harbors and the Los Angeles-Long Beach Harbor Safety Plan.
-It is intended to provide the user with information necessary for participation within the Vessel Traffic Service Los Angeles-Long Beach (Coverage area includes waters 25 NM seaward of Point Fermin to berth or anchorage inside the federal breakwater).
-This manual is not intended to conflict with or modify any existing regulations in any respect, and vessels within the VTS area shall be responsible for their safe navigation in accordance with existing international and local rules (including the LA-LB Harbor Safety Plan).

 THE MARINER IS CAUTIONED THAT INFORMATION PROVIDED BY VESSEL TRAFFIC CENTERS IS TO A LARGE EXTENT BASED UPON REPORTS OF PARTICIPATING VESSELS AND CAN BE NO MORE ACCURATE THAN THE INFORMATION RECEIVED.
-THE VTC'S MAY NOT KNOW OF ALL HAZARDOUS CIRCUMSTANCES WITHIN THE VESSEL TRAFFIC AREA.
+THE VTS CENTERS MAY NOT KNOW OF ALL HAZARDOUS CIRCUMSTANCES WITHIN THE VESSEL TRAFFIC AREA.
 UNREPORTED HAZARDS MAY CONFRONT THE MARINER AT ANY TIME.
 ANY CONFLICTING CIRCUMSTANCES OR HAZARDOUS CONDITIONS SHOULD BE REPORTED TO THE APPLICABLE VESSEL TRAFFIC CENTER IMMEDIATELY.

-We encourage all interested parties to visit the Marine Exchange Vessel Traffic Center, the Los Angeles Pilot Station, and the Long Beach Pilot Station (Jacobsen Pilot Service).
-Please visit the Marine Exchange website mxsocal.org which contains various resources for Mariners operating within the waters of Southern California.
-We encourage suggestions for improvements to this manual or VTS procedures.
-Suggestions or questions may be directed to any of the available means below.
+We encourage all interested parties to visit the Marine Exchange Vessel Traffic Center, the Los Angeles Pilot Station and the Long Beach Pilot Station.
+We encourage suggestions for improvements to this manual or to the VTS procedures.
+Suggestions may be mailed to:

-Email: